manticoresoftware/manticoresearch-php/docs/usage.md

 ### Requests

-Each request array can have one of the
+Each request array can include one of the following:

 * body - the API endpoint POST payload
 * index/cluster - index/cluster name
 * id - document id
 * query - endpoint parameters

-Depending on the request, some of the parameters are mandatory.
+Some  parameters are mandatory, depending on the request.

-On the body payload there is no check regarding the validity made before sending the request.
+No validity check is performed on the body payload before sending the request.

 ### Responses

-Responses are returned as arrays reflection of the response object received from the API endpoint.
+Responses are returned as arrays reflecting the response object received from the API endpoint.

 ### Search
-For complete reference of payload and response see Manticore's [Search API](https://manual.manticoresearch.com/Searching/Full_text_matching/Basic_usage#HTTP-JSON)
+For a complete reference of payload and response, see Manticore's [Search API](https://manual.manticoresearch.com/Searching/Full_text_matching/Basic_usage#HTTP-JSON).

-`body` requires presence of `index` and `query` parameters.
+`body` requires the presence of `index` and `query` parameters.

 A simple search example:
 ```